Home > News > The impact of Brexit on the British luxury industry

 #1 Delays to deliver their goods

-Since leaving the single market, British brands have faced longer delivery times due to new customs procedures and certification requirements.
+Since leaving the single market, companies have faced longer delivery times due to customs procedures and certification requirements.

 • Transition from CE to UKCA marking:

-Goods sold in the UK must now display the UKCA mark, while products entering the EU must continue using the CE label.
-Dual certification – mandatory from 2028 – adds cost and complexity, particularly for luxury manufacturers with cross-border supply chains.
+products sold in the United Kingdom must carry the UKCA mark, while items entering the EU still require the CE label.
+Dual certification – mandatory from 2028 – adds complexity and compliance costs, especially for manufacturers with cross-border supply chains.

 • Sanitary and phytosanitary controls: